 How to Ace a Zoom Interview

 You have an important interview coming up—perhaps a first-line screening for a physician or nursing position.
 Certainly you want to present yourself in the best possible way.
-What is the optimal way to prepare?
+What is the optimal way to prepare for a zoom interview?

-First, it’s a good idea to have a clear understanding of the Zoom experience.
-Zoom is a teleconferencing tool, but there are also features of Zoom such as screen sharing, text chat, and muting, that could come into play.
+First, have a clear understanding of the Zoom experience.
+Zoom is a teleconferencing tool, but there are other important features of Zoom such as screen sharing, text chat, and muting, that may come into play.

-Here are several tips that will help put you in the best “light” (yes, that’s a pun!) for a stellar Zoom performance.
+Following are several tips that will help put you in the best “light” (pun alert!) for a stellar Zoom interview performance.

 Ensure that the setting is optimal